beezwax/recruiting-exercise/README.md

 Both MiniTest and Rspec are available, and it includes haml.
 Feel free to use any library you want.

 ## Do not create a public repo
 We'd prefer not to have solutions to the exercise around in the wild.
 Please do *not* create a public repo.
-Instead, either submit your solution via pull request against this repo (so we can make a local copy of, and then delete, your branch), or via email.

 At the scheduled time of your exercise, you will receive instructions on what to build.
 We'll send your solution around the team for review; you should hear back from us within a day or two.